 Lunch Reduced Pay $.40

 Paying for Meals

-1) Log in to www.myschoolaccount.com.
-If you do not have login information, please email Ms. Stephanie Porter at firstname.lastname@example.org to retrieve your information.
+Log in to www.myschoolbucks.com.
+If you do not have your login information, please contact Stephanie Porter (firstname.lastname@example.org)

 We are a peanut/tree nut free campus!